 Price and availability

-A ROG Strix GL702VS might also be available in Fall with Nvidia GTX 1070 graphics.
+A ROG Strix GL702VS is also be available with Nvidia GTX 1070 graphics.
+More details in here.

 The ROG Strix GL702VT is designed to offer solid performance in a package lighter and more compact than what most other 17-inch gaming laptops deliver, which are notoriously known for being bulky and heavy.